danitrave/SCALT/docs/source/prerequisites.rst

   git clone https://github.com/danitrave/SCALT.git

-Move to the SCALT directory making use of **cd** command as follows:
+Move inside the SCALT directory making use of **cd** command as follows:

 ::